-We operate in the plastic recycling industry, as well as in the target markets for our plastic products.
+We operate in the plastic industry, as well as in the recycled plastic based products industry.
 As a result, we compete with both recycling companies and companies that produce plastic products.

 Plastic product markets are highly competitive and consist of numerous manufacturers, relatively low raw material costs, advanced production processes and multinational production sites with limited barriers to entry.
 Certain multinational manufacturers, with relatively larger research and development budgets, are also attempting to anticipate new product demand, and often introduce new products that compete with our existing and prospective products.
 Key competitive differentiators in our industry include, among other things, innovation, product quality, regulatory compliance, pricing and quality of customer service.